Having a disabled child in the family

 - "My sister wrecked my things – she didn't mean to, but it upset me.
 Mum put a lock on my door so that she can't get into my room."

 - "People look at me when I am signing to my sister and they think I am deaf too, so they shout.
 They get embarrassed when I tell them that I can hear them perfectly well, but I always say it in a nice way so that they don't feel bad, unless they're really mean people."

 - "I sometimes get mad because my brother gets all the attention.
 I'd like some help sometimes too."

-- "I feel really sad sometimes because I know my sister will never get better.
-Then I think that I'm lucky to have her even if it's not for ever."
+- "I feel really sad sometimes because I know my sister's disability will never go away.
+Then I think that I'm lucky to have her."

 - "My brother has hearing problems but he's the best runner in the school and he's on the footy team."

 Living with a sibling with a disability can be hard at times, especially if mum and dad have to spend a lot of time with doctors and at hospitals.
 But living with all brothers and sisters can be difficult some of the time.

 It is understandable that you may have some mixed-up feelings now and then.